Dataport/polar/packages/core/README.md

   })
 ```

-Please note that the order of certain plugins is relevant when other plugins are referenced, e.g. `@polar/plugin-gfi` `coordinateSources`.
+Please note that the order of certain plugins is relevant when other plugins are referenced, e.g. `@polar/plugin-gfi`'s `coordinateSources` requires the sources to have previously been set up.

-However, please note that the values are overwritten by the `mapConfiguration`.
+Please note that all configuration added via plugin constructors can be overridden in the `createMap`'s parameter `mapConfiguration`.
+You may use either object (or a mix of them) to create the configuration, e.g. use the constructors for a base configuration and the `mapConfiguration` object to override it for various use cases.

-These values can be defined in both places.
+How exactly you do this is up to you and influences the minimum API call requirements your client has.

 If the storeModule features a `setupModule` action, it will be executed automatically after initialization.